hamza3256/Micromorpher/docs/VBox.md

 ![Figure 14: The smart contract now deployed on the blockchain (showing its address)](../images/theAnswerDeployed.png)

-You can `tail` the blockchain log (`tail -f /var/log/supervisor/blockchain.err.log`) to see how the mining is doing.
+To see how the mining is progressing, you can `tail` the blockchain log by running the command `tail -f /var/log/supervisor/blockchain.err.log`.
 You should see a block commit when the contract is pending, and a mined block once it has been deployed.
 See Figure 15.

 ![Figure 15: Monitoring the Blockchain Log](../images/mining.png)

 **Step 5**.
 Install the Front End

 Now you need to connect to the smart contract with some kind of an application interface.
 You are going to use the [React](https://facebook.github.io/react/) Javascript Framework for this because blockchains require asynchronous programming techniques (since you have to wait for blocks to be mined) and [React](https://facebook.github.io/react/) manages 'State' really nicely.
-Due to its complexity, the frontend has already been written for you.
+Due to its complexity, the front end has already been written for you.
 However, you still need to ensure it has the correct value for its smart contract address.

 From within `atom`, navigate to the file `src/react-the-answer/app/index.jsx`.
 Figure 16 shows a version of the file.